Leyden Cheese Sauce for Burritos

 What is Cheese Sauce?

 Cheese Sauce is just a white sauce (béchamel) with cheese melted in it.
-The white sauce is one of the sauces that the French consider one of the “Mother Sauces“.
+White sauce is one of the sauces that the French consider one of the “Mother Sauces“.

 It is believed, however, that the white sauce was actually adapted from Tuscany, in Italy.
 It is said that the chefs of Catherine de Medici (Queen of France and Mother-in-law of Mary, Queen of Scots) brought it to France.